 The programme will take a total of around three hours.
 Around 80 minutes will be required to cover Part 1, the “technical essentials” training.
 This includes how residue failures commonly occur, why residues matter, how withdrawal periods are set, correct medicine handling, and how using medicines “off label” (either under the Cascade – legally – or unauthorised – illegally) can affect withdrawal periods.
 This part of the programme can be done as a group with several other farms or one-to-one.

 The next part of the programme, Part 2, also takes around 80 minutes.
 It is a practical look at which medicines you use in your herd, how you use them, and what the main risks are for residue failures on your farm.
 This part must be done on-farm and must be one-to-one with your vet.
-You may complete your annual antibiotic review with your vet at the same time (this is a Red Tractor Dairy Farm Assurance Standard).

 Finally, an online test will take around 20 minutes and is best done after both other parts of the programme have been completed.